-The fair value of marketable equity securities, bonds and other investments is based on quoted market prices.
+The fair value of marketable equity securities, bonds, and other investments is based on quoted market prices.
 Realized gains and losses on the sale of investments are determined based on the cost of the specific investment sold.

 Investment income or loss (including realized gains and losses on investments, interest, and dividends) is included in operating income unless the income or loss is restricted by donor or law.
-Unrealized gains and losses on investments, if any, are excluded from operating income.
+Unrealized gains and losses on investments, if any, are excluded from operating income and included in other income (loss).